astronomer/airflow-provider-sample/README.md

 │   └── sensors
 │       ├── __init__.py
 │       └── sample_sensor.py
-└── setup.py # A setup.py file to define dependencies and how the package is built and shipped
+└── setup.py # A setup.py file to define dependencies and how the package is built and shipped.
+If you'd like to use setup.cfg, that is fine as well.
 ```

+## Development Standards

+### Building Provider Package

+Most of what you need is included in `setup.py` and ready to customize, but you are also able to use a `setup.cfg` if you prefer going that route.

+One thing to note- you do need to declare variables for package metadata in two separate places at the moment if you want to build the best experience for your users.
+This is largely due to the way Airflow handles looking for metadata under the hood; pypi needs the top-level `setup.py` metadata, but Airflow requires the metadata defined in the `apache_airflow_provider` entrypoint, which is built from a `get_provider_info` function [included here](./sample_provider/__init__.py).
+This `get_provider_info` function *must* return name, description, and versions and can also return `hook-class-names` for any hooks that contain custom connections and `extra-links` for any [extra links]https://airflow.apache.org/docs/apache-airflow/stable/howto/define_extra_link.html) that you define in your modules (there should be one of these per module that links back to its corresponding page on the Astronomer Registry).

-## Provider Readmes
+### Provider Readmes

 Readmes should be structured in a way that is logical and compliant.
-This is a bit confusing since _this_ Readme is not compliant with it's own rules, but [we have provided a sample readme that demonstrates correct structure here](./SAMPLE_README.md) that adheres to the following standards:
+This is a bit confusing since _this_ Readme is not compliant with its own rules, but [we have provided a sample readme that demonstrates correct structure here](./SAMPLE_README.md) that adheres to the following standards:

 - H1 at the top of the markdown file should read `<Provider Name> Airflow Provider
 - Under the H1 should be a short overview of the provider's tool and what it does.
 - There should be an H2 `Modules` section that lists and links to the available modules in the repository with a short description.
 - There should be an H2 `Compatibility` section with a table that demonstrates compatibility with Airflow versions.

-## Module Documentation

-Provider modules, including all hooks, operators, sensors, and transfers, should be documented via docstrings at the top of each of their respective python file.
-These should include a high-level overview of the operator purpose and the available params- [see here for an example of what that should look like](https://github.com/astronomer/airflow-sample_provider/blob/main/modules/operators/sample_operator.py#L11).

-## Development Standards
+#### Managing Dependencies

+When building providers, a few rules should be followed to remove potential for dependency conflicts.

+1. It is important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.
+[All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705)
+2. Keep all dependencies upper-bound relaxed; at least allow minor versions, ie. `depx >=2.0.0, <3`.
+Publish a contraint file with the exact set of dependencies that your provider package has been tested with.

+#### Versioning

+Maintainers should use standard semantic versioning for releasing their packages.
+They should be sure to update all of the relevant metadata fields before cutting a new release.

 ### Building Modules